the-events-calendar/the-events-calendar/readme.txt

 * Fix - Improve compatibility from Updated Views V2 with Beaver Builder plugins [TEC-3248]
 * Fix - More robust handling of `hide_from_listings` in REST API v2, thanks @maxm123
 * Fix - Make sure the new Views (v2) will correctly print JSON-LD schema information [TEC-3241]
+* Language - 4 new strings added, 248 updated, 1 fuzzied, and 3 obsoleted

 = [5.0.1] 2020-02-12 =